Everyday Security in an Online World

 We are a social species.
 Our brains are wired to make us trust and form connections with other people from the day we are born.
 While this is essential for our survival, it also means we can be tricked into doing things that aren’t in our best interests, like divulging confidential information.
 The practice of manipulating human psychology in this way is called social engineering.

 Perpetrators of social engineering may contact people by phone, text message, email or social media to attempt their attacks.
-Often they aren’t targeting anyone in particular — they’ll dial numbers in turn, or send millions of emails to made-up addresses in the hope that enough of them get through.
-To be more efficient, they might use lists of working phone numbers and email addresses gathered from public sources, like a telephone directory, or exposed in data breaches (see Accept That Data Breaches Happen).
-It’s a matter of chance who responds and falls victim to the scam.
+Often they aren’t targeting anyone in particular — they’ll dial numbers in turn, or send millions of emails in the hope that enough of them get through.
+To be more efficient, they might use lists of working phone numbers and email addresses gathered from public sources – like a telephone directory – or exposed in data breaches (see Accept That Data Breaches Happen).
+For the scammer, it’s a matter of chance who responds and falls victim.

 On the other hand, some scammers will carefully select their targets.
 If you are employed in a notable role within an organisation, or your organisation might be of particular interest to an outsider, it’s important to be aware of this practice and to be vigilant.
 An attacker will first conduct reconnaissance, gathering information they can use to make their efforts more likely to succeed.
 For example, they might use LinkedIn to find the name of your company’s IT director, then send you an email signed off with that name.